bluebinary/classicist/README.md

 #### Hybrid Methods: Usage

-To use the `hybridmethod` decorator import the decorator from the `classicist` library and use it to decorate the class methods you wish to use as both class methods and instance methods:
+To use the `@hybridmethod` decorator import the decorator from the `classicist` library and use it to decorate the class methods you wish to use as both class methods and instance methods: